Australian Government's Secret 'Cabinet Files' Were Found In ... An Old Cabinet

 The ABC began publishing parts of the files this week, revealing the embarrassing inner workings of government — and, today, reporting that the trove of documents also include references to at least two other previously unknown breaches, in which hundreds more secret and sensitive documents were either lost or left unsupervised.

-Dubbing the documents the Cabinet Files, the network calls it "one of the biggest breaches of cabinet security in Australian history" — adding that "the story of their release is as gripping as it is alarming and revealing."
+Dubbing the documents the Cabinet Files, the network calls it "one of the biggest breaches of cabinet security in Australian history," adding that "the story of their release is as gripping as it is alarming and revealing."

-Among the files' revelations:
+Among the revelations from the files:

-- Former immigration minister Scott Morrison, who's currently Turnbull's treasurer, acted in late 2013 to limit the number of approved asylum seekers, by arranging to "delay security checks so that people close to being granted permanent protection would miss the deadline" — a move that reportedly affected 30 asylum seekers each week.
+- Former immigration minister Scott Morrison, who's currently Turnbull's treasurer, acted in late 2013 to limit the number of approved asylum seekers by arranging to "delay security checks so that people close to being granted permanent protection would miss the deadline" — a move that reportedly affected 30 asylum seekers each week.

 - Looking to cut spending under Prime Minister Tony Abbott, his top treasury and finance officials considered denying welfare to anyone who's under 30.
-A range of scenarios were considered that targeted "job snobs," the ABC says — but the plan was shelved over a potential backlash.
+A range of scenarios were considered that targeted "job snobs," the ABC says, but the plan was shelved over a potential backlash.

-- After controversial commentator Andrew Bolt was successfully accused of breaking the Racial Discrimination Act in 2011, the cabinet later asked Bolt about changing the law's "unreasonably restrictive" reach — and "was the only person specifically named as having been consulted," the ABC says, citing draft legislation that is part of the files.
+- After controversial commentator Andrew Bolt was successfully accused of breaking the Racial Discrimination Act in 2011, the Cabinet later asked Bolt about changing the law's "unreasonably restrictive" reach — and "was the only person specifically named as having been consulted," the ABC says, citing draft legislation that is part of the files.

 - "Nearly 200 top-secret code word protected and sensitive documents were left in the office of senior minister Penny Wong when Labor lost the 2013 election," the ABC says.
-The materials dealt with topics ranging from details of counter-terrorism operations to how to defend the United Arab Emirates from Iran.
+The materials dealt with topics ranging from details of counterterrorism operations to how to defend the United Arab Emirates from Iran.
 Those documents were eventually found by security staff, who saw them destroyed.

 - Nearly 400 national security files went missing from the Australian Federal Police over the course of five years, from 2008-2013.
 The ABC says those classified records were from "the powerful National Security Committee (NSC) of the cabinet, which controls the country's security, intelligence and defense agenda."